drduh/YubiKey-Guide/README.md

 launchctl load $HOME/Library/LaunchAgents/gnupg.gpg-agent-symlink.plist
 ```

-You will need to either reboot, or log out and log back in, in order to activate these changes.
+Reboot or log out and log back in to activate these changes.

 # Remote Machines (GPG Agent Forwarding)